ssbc/handbook.scuttlebutt.nz/README.md

 ## About This Handbook

-To view the public gitbook, browse to <http://scuttlebutt.nz>.
+To view the public handbook, browse to <http://scuttlebutt.nz>.

 You can also build and serve this with gitbook locally.

-The following assumes you're running a scuttlebot server and are in the follow neighbourhood of mixmix or his pub.
+The `SUMMARY.md` is the manifest on which the compiled gitbook is based.
+Edit that if you want content in/out of the book.

+### Contributing With `git-ssb`

+To use the public portal for the handbook code, browse to <https://git.scuttlebot.io/%25lJsDWwnF4bDxHWYuSjw%2FbW37xg%2BsaF8WtPZYZsefKj0%3D.sha256>.

+To use your local scuttlebot server to clone the handbook code:

 ```bash
 npm install git-ssb -g